Quantum Clarity LLC · HELIOS Project · March 2026

 Multi-seed ensemble

-15–35 independent VQE runs per condition, each with a different random initialisation.
-Landscape topology emerges from the ensemble distribution.
+15–35 independent VQE runs per condition from different random initialisations.
+Landscape topology emerges from the ensemble distribution, not any single calculation.

 📐